 How to be a successful tourism company online?

 The place to find European customers for your tourism company is online.
-Therefore, you should have a good website and be active on social media.
+For this, you need a good website and be active on social media.
 European travellers prefer to book online and expect quick replies.
 They especially value the opinions of other travellers.
-This makes it important that your satisfied customers speak for you on, for instance, social media and review websites.
+So it’s important that your satisfied customers speak for you on channels like social media and review websites.
 If you manage your online presence well, you will attract new business and keep existing customers happy!

 The social internet and mobile devices have changed how European travellers research and book their holidays.
-Nowadays, you find your customers online, rather than at trade fairs.
+Nowadays, you find your customers online, rather than at a trade fair.

 The internet is very important for the tourism industry.
 It shows European travellers the amazing long-haul destinations that await them.
-Social media inspires them and allows them to share their experiences.
+Social media inspire them and allow them to share their experiences.
 The tourism sector is an early adopter of digital technologies.
-Consumer purchase behaviour changes, as quick and easy online booking becomes a main sales channel for tourism products.
+Consumer purchase behaviour is changing, as quick and easy online booking becomes a main sales channel for tourism products.

 You should not wait for your customer to find you.
 Instead, actively use the opportunities that the internet offers your tourism business.

 How can you attract tourists online?
 Here are our top 10 tips for online success with your tourism company.